unf0cusedd/physmodeling/README.md

 # physmodeling
-a bunch of tasks on mathematical modeling of physical processes that were proposed for solution in the relevant courses at MEPhI
+A bunch of tasks on numerical methods and mathematical modeling of physical processes that were proposed for solution in the relevant courses at MEPhI